Skip to content

 Tencel

-• Eco-friendly: Produced in a closed-loop system with minimal environmental impact
+• Eco-friendly: Produced with minimal environmental impact

-• Softness: Its smooth fiber surface minimizes irritation, making it perfect for sensitive skin
+• Softness: Ideal for sensitive skin

 Tencel bedding materials guide